MenkeTechnologies/zpwr/README.md

 File ending of currently edited file in vim determines the interpreter used by the bash script `$ZPWR_SCRIPTS/runner.sh` which defaults to `~/.zpwr/scripts/runner.sh`

-## Tmux Main Window
+## Tmux Main Window -- The Cockpit
-The main window show in the screenshots is started by prefix-D (tmux prefix definition mentioned above) in an empty tmux window.
-This sources a tmux script `~/.zpwr/tmux/control-window.conf`.
+The main window shown in the screenshots is started by prefix-D in an empty tmux window.
+This sources `~/.zpwr/tmux/control-window.conf`.
-Alternatively you could invoke the script by prefix-: `source-file ~/.zpwr/tmux/control-window.conf` or in the terminal with `tmux source-file ~/.zpwr/tmux/control-window.conf` in an empty tmux pane.
+Alternatively invoke by prefix-: `source-file ~/.zpwr/tmux/control-window.conf` or from the terminal with `tmux source-file ~/.zpwr/tmux/control-window.conf` in an empty tmux pane.

-## Personal Config
+## Personal Config -- Your Identity File
-Startup shell files will source `~/.zpwr/local/.tokens.sh` before zsh config and zinit startup so you can put your additional code there.
-This file will not be overridden with the `zpwr update` shell function.
+Startup shell files will source `~/.zpwr/local/.tokens.sh` before zsh config and zinit startup -- put your custom code and overrides here.
+This file survives `zpwr update`.
 You can override installer variables in this file before install.
-Because this file is sourced by bash installer and zsh startup you should check if the shell is zsh before any zsh only features like `zpwrIsZsh && myZshConfig`.
-Startup shell files will source `~/.zpwr/local/.tokens-post.sh` after all zsh config and zinit startup.
+Because this file is sourced by bash installer and zsh startup you should check if the shell is zsh before any zsh only features like `zpwrIsZsh && myZshConfig`.  `~/.zpwr/local/.tokens-post.sh` is sourced after all zsh config and zinit startup -- the final layer of customization.

 To use a different .vimrc and/or tmux.conf, set these environment variables to absolute path of custom configs and then `zpwr regenconfiglinks`.